theafolayan/setup-laravel/README.md

 ## Features

-- Installs Nginx, PHP 8.2, MySQL, Memcached, and Composer.
+- Installs Nginx, PHP (version selectable) with recommended OPcache configuration, MySQL or PostgreSQL, optional Memcached, and Composer.
+- Prompts for app name, domain, repository URL, database credentials, and whether to run a full system upgrade.
+- After the domain is entered, displays the server IP and waits for confirmation that DNS A records for the domain and www subdomain point to it.
+- Generates secure random database passwords and secures MySQL without interactive prompts.
-- Clones a Laravel project from a specified GitHub repository.
+- Clones a Laravel project from a specified GitHub repository and prepares environment variables.
-- Automatically configures Nginx to serve the Laravel app using your provided domain.
-- Configures SSL using Let's Encrypt with Certbot.
+- Automatically configures Nginx and disables the default site, then enables SSL using Let's Encrypt with Certbot.
 - Optionally pushes local changes back to the GitHub repository.
 (Coming Soon)

 ## How to Use